awslabs/aws-iam-generator/README.md

   template_outputs: enabled
 ```

 The `template_outputs:` value allows control over whether the CloudFormation templates will include Output values for the elements they create.
-There is a limit in Cloudformation templates of 60 output values.
+There is a limit in CloudFormation templates of 60 output values.
 You will hit this much sooner than the 200 Resource limit.
 The main reason to include an output is so it can be imported in a stack layered above.
 If you don't intend on layering any stacks above this one then disabling outputs is absolutely fine.

 Set `template_outputs: enabled` to include template outputs.
 Set `template_outputs: disabled` to disable output values for templates.